This post is sponsored by Discount Tire. All opinions are my own.

 Although my car warned me about the air pressure problem before it became serious, many older cars don’t have a warning indicator.

 If your car doesn’t have a pressure sensor, be on the lookout for these symptoms of low air pressure:

 - Pulling or vibration that seems unnatural.

 - Ticking sounds, which will be especially audible at slow, parking lot speeds.

 - A bulging sidewall and/or excessively hot tire indicates a slow leak.

-Be sure to schedule your free tire inspection and air pressure check at Discount Tire.
-Failure to maintain the correct air pressure can result in poor gas mileage, reduce tire life, affect vehicle handling, and cause vehicle overloading.
-The inspection only takes a few minutes and can help keep your car in top shape.
+Failure to maintain the correct air pressure can result in poor gas mileage, reduce tire life, affect vehicle handling, and cause vehicle overload.